rsdoiel/rsdoiel.github.io/blog/2025/09/22/getting_started_with_go.md

 : Format the source code to a standard set by the Go community

 vet
-: Perform analysis on your Go source file(s) and indicate potention issues
+: Perform analysis on your Go source file(s) and indicate potential issues

 We'll use the following two when we build our web server since it'll be constructed as a module.